-Argentina has much to offer outside Buenos Aires.
+The cosmopolitan city of Buenos Aires never fails to impress with stunning architecture, world-class cuisine, vibrant street art and sensual tango shows, but Argentina has much to offer outside Buenos Aires.
 The North-western region contains much of the country’s indigenous culture, immersed in a landscape of deep gorges, fertile valleys and Wild West frontier towns.
-The Northeast is home to one of Argentina’s most spectacular natural attractions- Iguazú Falls and Ibera Marshlands.
-Wine buffs and food lovers should not miss the lovely region of Mendoza.
+The Northeast is home to one of Argentina’s most spectacular natural attractions- Iguazú Falls and Ibera Marshlands while wine buffs and food lovers should not miss the lovely region of Mendoza.
 Patagonia offers some of the most stunning and remote landscapes on earth.
 Experience the tranquil beauty of Bariloche’s mountains and lakes; the dramatic peaks and glaciers of El Calafate and El Chalten, and the southernmost city in the world, Ushuaia, located on the Beagle Channel in rugged Tierra del Fuego.

-A striking landscape of sweeping Andean plains, deep gorges and fertile valleys.
-Don’t miss some of the country’s best preserved colonial architecture in Salta or Tucuman.
+– North-west Argentina offers a striking landscape of sweeping Andean plains, deep gorges and fertile valleys.
+Don’t miss some of the country’s best-preserved colonial architecture in Salta and Tucuman.